evanh93/RepData_PeerAssessment1/PA1_template.md

 ## [1] Rows with missing values:  2304
 ```

 - **Fill in these missing values with the average of all other days' activity during that interval: **

+NA values will be replaced with mean steps for that interval on days for which the data was available

 ```r
 naIdx <- which(is.na(activity$steps))